luisrock/learndash-next-step/readme.txt

 == Frequently Asked Questions ==
 = How does this plugin do its magic? =

-Next Step for LearnDash makes use of a WordPress filter to substitute the course link for the next step (lesson, topic...) link on the same course, as long as user is progressing in it.
+Next Step for LearnDash makes use of a WordPress filter to substitute the course link for the next step (lesson, topic...) link on the same course, as long as user is enrolled and progressing in it.

 = Does this plugin insert or delete anything from the database? =